webboty/Dexter-Wiki/Kinematics.md

 Movement of any robot depends on it's motors or other actuators.
 In Dexter, there are stepper motors on each axis.
 But we have a complex and powerful [FPGA](Gateware) based control system which integrates existing position, commanded position, forces, and time in order to provide fantastic accuracy and response times.

 In general, all you need to do is tell Dexter where to move each [joint](Joints) and they will get to exactly that position or die trying.
-But sometimes you want to change the goal position during a movement, or you want to bring the end effector to a Cartesian position and not worry about the joint angles. _Note: Cartesian positions have their own complexities; requiring [orientation](direction) and [configuration](configuration) to be specified, and [singularities](singularities ) to be avoided._
+But sometimes you want to change the goal position during a movement, or you want to bring the end effector to a Cartesian position and not worry about the joint angles. _Note: Cartesian positions have their own complexities; requiring [orientation](#direction) and [configuration](#configuration) to be specified, and [singularities](#singularities ) must be avoided._

 Here is a summary of the different movement methods, including related parameters, settings you can change in the environment that affect that method, and its pros and cons.